Andy Richter: Career

-In the late 1980s, Richter attended the University of Illinois at Urbana–Champaign and Columbia College Chicago as a film major.
+In the late 1980s, Richter attended the University of Illinois Urbana–Champaign and Columbia College Chicago as a film major.
 While at Columbia, he learned the basics of comedic acting and writing by starring in numerous student films and videos.
 After leaving Columbia in 1988, Richter worked as a production assistant on commercial shoots in Chicago.
 In 1989, he began taking classes at Chicago's Improv Olympic.
 He went from student to "House Performer" within a year.
 Richter branched out working with "The Comedy Underground" and the Annoyance Theatre.
 Richter wrote for the short-lived Jonathan Brandmeier television show.

 In the early 1990s, the Annoyance Theatre hit gold when producer Joey Soloway staged The Real Live Brady Bunch with live, word-for-word performances of the '70s sitcom.
 The show was so popular that it attracted national attention and moved to New York City.
 Richter was not an original member of the cast but the actor who played "Mike Brady" in the Chicago cast opted not to go to New York.
 Richter asked Soloway if he could play "Mike" in New York and, since Soloway had not cast a replacement, they agreed.